MicrosoftDocs/Viva/Viva/insights/personal/Overview/MyA-faq.md

 # Personal insights FAQ

-This FAQ is organized into the following sections for using the different personal insights options with Microsoft Viva Insights, such as the the [MyAnalytics dashboard](../use/dashboard-2.md), [Digests](../use/email-digests-3.md), [Viva Insights Outlook add-in](../use/add-in.md), and [Inline suggestions](../use/mya-notifications.md):
+This FAQ is organized into the following sections for using the different personal insights options with Microsoft Viva Insights, such as the the [Dashboard](../use/dashboard-2.md), [Digest emails](../use/email-digests-3.md), [Viva Insights Outlook add-in](../use/add-in.md), and [Inline suggestions](../use/mya-notifications.md):

 * The [Privacy](#privacy) section applies to everyone.